THE THREE-SECOND RULE

 REWARDING EVERYDAY PURCHASES

 Gift cards from AMA are great as presents and for personal use.
 And now they help get you more: You’ll earn 5% back in reward dollars when you buy or reload any of our gift cards.
-Visit an AMA centre to choose from more than two dozen cards that can be used for both everyday purchases—like Esso gas and Safeway groceries—and splurges including Best Western hotel stays, dinners out at The Keg and beautiful baubles from Paris Jewellers.
+Visit an AMA centre to choose from more than two dozen cards that can be used for both everyday purchases—like Safeway groceries—and splurges including Best Western hotel stays, dinners out at The Keg and beautiful baubles from Paris Jewellers.

 WHATEVER YOUR PLATE, KEEP IT UP TO DATE